The prescribed mean curvature measure equation in non-parametric form: Existence of weak solutions of via convex duality

 The subdifferential of $\Hh$ at $v$ is the (possibly empty) set

 Associated with $\Hh\in \Gamma_{0}(V)$ we consider the corresponding minimization problem $\cP$ and set

 This is also called the \textit{primal problem}.
-In order to obtain a dual formulation of the problem, we need to consider a family of convex and lower semicontinuous perturbations of $\Hh$ defined by means of an auxiliary space $Y$.
+To obtain a dual formulation of the problem, we need to consider a family of convex and lower semicontinuous perturbations of $\Hh$ defined using an auxiliary space $Y$.
 More precisely, let $Y$ be a topological vector space and let $Y^{*}$ denote its dual.
 For more simplicity, the duality pairing between $p\in Y$ and $p^{*}\in Y^{*}$ is again denoted as $\langle p, p^{*}\rangle$.
 Assume that we have a function $\Phi:V\times Y\to \overline\R$ belonging to $\Gamma_{0}(V\times Y)$, such that $\Hh(v) = \Phi(v,0)$ for all $v\in V$, and consider for any fixed $p\in Y$ the perturbed problem

 The \textit{dual problem} to $\cP$ is denoted by $\cP^{*}$, and defined as the following maximization problem:

 where

 An immediate property relating the primal and the dual problems is the following inequality: